 A set is preferable to trips, because with trips you have the problem that one of your opponents may have the same three of a kind, but with a better kicker or even as a full house.

 A straight consists of five consecutive cards of different suits.
-The hand above is a “king high straight” as the highest card is a king.
+The hand above is a “six high straight” as the highest card is a six.
 If two players have a straight, then the highest card wins.

 A flush consists of five non-consecutive cards of the same suit.
 It doesn’t matter which suit you are holding, and the rank of the cards is only important if you are up against another flush.